TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

 import TabItem from '@theme/TabItem';

 :::caution
+ This guide is for the users who use **Moonraker with Klipper**.
 If you are using OctoPrint with Klipper, please follow the [Obico for OctoPrint guide](octoprint-plugin-setup.md) instead.

-This guide is for the users who use Moonraker with Klipper.
 :::

 :::info
 This guide assumes you are connecting to the [Obico Cloud](https://app.obico.io).
-If you are connecting to a [self-hosted Obico Server](https://www.obico.io/docs/server-guides/), you will need to use the address of your self-hosted server.
+If you are connecting to a [self-hosted Obico Server](/docs/server-guides/), you will need to use the address of your self-hosted server.
 :::

 ## Hardware requirements